BiographyResume, June 2020

 That next fall, I saw an ad for a Full-time, Temporary Data Processing Instructor at Southwestern Community College for the coming spring semester.
 The ad said, "Bachelors Degree Required, Masters Degree Preferred."
 I figured there was no way I was going to get the job since I only had a BA with a couple of years of experience in the industry and very little teaching experience (really just as a tutor).
 And even if I did get the job, what were they going to do if I screwed up -- fire me?
 I was only going to be there for one semester!

 That was January 1983.
-Many of you reading this were not even born yet!
+Most all of you reading this were not even born yet!

 I really had no idea what I was getting myself into.
 I had never really taught a formal class, just tutored.
 I found that I absolutely loved it!
 I had so much fun.
 The students knew it was my first time as a full-time instructor.
 They were very supportive.
 I screwed up many times but surprised myself and did some things very well.
 The position became permanent in the fall.
 I reapplied and got the permanent position in the fall of 1983.
 I have been teaching at Southwestern ever since.

 And I have always loved it!
 Although much has changed, much has remained the same.
 We are now called Professors instead of Instructors.
 Southwestern is much larger.
-We have three satellite campuses.
-The main campus is much more crowded.
+We now have three higher education campuses as well as an aquatic center on San Diego Bay.
+The Chula Vista campus is much more crowded.
 The area around Southwestern has grown to the point where someone who had not seen it since 1983 would literally not recognize the area.

 But my first and foremost career passion will always be teaching.
 Every day I arrive on campus, I am always thankful for the fact that I get to torture students -- and they pay me to do it!